francoismichel/ssh3-spec/draft-michel-ssh3.md

 ### Protecting transport-layer control fields

 Since QUIC integrates authentication and encryption as part of its transport features, it makes SSH3 robust to transport-layer attacks that were possible with TCP, such as spoofing or reset attacks {{RFC5961}}.
-For instance, the recent Terrapin attack {{TERRAPIN}} manipulates the TCP sequence number to alter the SSH extension negotiation mechanism {{RFC8308}} and downgrade the client authentication algorithms.
-QUIC control informations such as packet numbers and frame formats are authenticated and encrypted starting from the Handshake encryption level.
+For instance, the recent Terrapin attack {{TERRAPIN}} manipulates the TCP sequence number to alter the SSH extension negotiation mechanism {{RFC8308}}
+and downgrade the client authentication algorithms.
+QUIC control informations such as packet numbers and frame formats are all authenticated and encrypted starting from the Handshake encryption level.